azsry/phasmophobia_mechanics/README.md

 ## Misc
 ### Anti-Cheat
 - Err...the game just checks if you have over $250,000 and sets you back to $100.
 Seems legit.

+### Insurance
+- The game grants you insurance if you die during a game
+- You are granted 1/2 the value of all items you brought into a contract when playing on Amateur, and 1/4 on Intermediate.
+There is no insurance on Professional.